-This page describes how Google Cloud SQL works with PostgreSQL users and roles.
-PostgreSQL roles enable you to control what kind of access and capabilities a user has then they access your PostgreSQL instance.
+This page describes how Cloud SQL works with PostgreSQL users and roles.
+PostgreSQL roles enable you to control the access and capabilities of users who access a PostgreSQL instance.

 PostgreSQL roles can be a single role, or they can function as a group of roles.

-A user is simply a role with the ability to login (the role has the
+A user is a role with the ability to log in (the role has the

 attribute).
-Because all roles created by Cloud SQL have the
+Because all roles Cloud SQL creates have the

 However, if you create a role with the

 All PostgreSQL users must have a password.
-You cannot login with a user that does not have a password.
+You cannot log in with a user that lacks a password.

 Default PostgreSQL users